Converting Training for Online Learning

 • Module 1.
 Let's begin.
 Introduction to the topic (2 mins)

 • Module 2.
 Why should you convert?
-Learn the reasons, advantages, and disadvantages for converting classroom-based training to the virtual environment (7 mins)
+Learn the reasons, advantages, and disadvantages of converting classroom-based training to the virtual environment (7 mins)

 • Module 3.
 What are your options?
 Compare and contrast the different online learning options (live online learning, self-study online learning, and blended learning) (10 mins)